 In the Sybil attack an adversary creates multiple pseudonym peers in the P2P network that flood or spam the network with false information.
 It is hard to solve the sybil attack in a decentralized P2P network because there is no central authority that can verify the identity of peers and distinguish between pseudonym peers and non-pseudonym peers.
 An adversary is able to take peers down with Distributed Denial of Service [DDoS] attacks by pseudonym peers.
 For instance, if an adversary wants to take down a target peer it could send a lot of peer introduction requests to a target peer with multiple pseudonyms.
 The target peer would be unable to respond to all introduction requests send by the pseudonyms and will be completely occupied with handling the requests from the pseudonyms.
-When this happens the target peer is taken down because it is unable to respond to messages received from normal non-pseudonym peers and is also unable to send messages toward other non-pseudonym peers. is able to subvert features of the P2P network such as a reputation system that maintains a reputation of peers.
+When this happens the target peer is taken down because it is unable to respond to messages received from normal non-pseudonym peers and is also unable to send messages toward other non-pseudonym peers.
 [26]